Visa Types in Nepal: Latest Update (2026)

 Understanding Nepal's visa requirements is essential for planning your visit.
-This guide provides current information on the various visa categories available, their fees, and basic requirements as of 2024.
+This guide provides up-to-date information on the available visa categories, their fees, and basic requirements as of 2024.
 For the most up-to-date information before your trip, always consult the official Department of Immigration website or your nearest Nepali diplomatic mission.

 Diplomatic Visa